 How to configure SAML in Oracle Service Bus (OSB) 12cPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

-How to configure SAML in Oracle Service Bus (OSB) 12c and tracing your messages?
-I'll show you in this blog.
+How do you configure SAML in Oracle Service Bus (OSB) 12c and trace your messages?
+I will show you how in this blog.

-During projects that requires integration with service providers (usually third parties) it is quite common to use security, authentication and/or message sign in the form of encryption to exchange messages between a trusted client and a trusted provider.
-In this post I will describe how to configure and implement these within the Oracle Service Bus 12c, showing some differences between OSB standards policies types and how to trace them in the diagnostic server log.
-I assume that you have experience in OSB, but not too much experience in how to setup security.
+During projects that require integration with service providers (usually third parties) it’s quite common to use security, authentication and/or message sign in the form of encryption to exchange messages between a trusted client and a trusted provider.
+In this post, I will describe how to configure and implement these within the Oracle Service Bus 12c.
+I will show you a few differences between OSB standards policies types, and how to trace them in the diagnostic server log.
+I am going to assume you have experience in OSB, but not a lot of experience in how to set up security.

-Keep in mind that the scope in this blog will cover only some parts on OSB level.
-Check in your case what are the requirements and possible restrictions in your network.
-For example, a proxy and firewall configuration can have some additional attention needed.
-Usually when you have a third party involved, you will have to need to whitelist your service provider endpoint to be able to connect to it and your client must have done the same to receive your connection.
+Keep in mind that the scope of this blog will only cover a few parts, on OSB level.
+Check what the requirements are for your case.
+And the possible restrictions in your network.
+For example, a proxy and firewall configuration could need additional attention.
+Usually when there is a third party involved, you will need to whitelist your service provider endpoint to be able to connect, and your client must have done the same to receive your connection.

 In this post I used a pre-built standard 12.2.1 VM provided by Oracle, containing WebLogic, SOA Suite, OSB and JDeveloper.
 You can find it here.